 File system layout

-container-vm node images use the standard Linux file system
+The Ubuntu node image uses the standard Linux file system layout.

 The Container-Optimized OS node image file system layout is optimized to enhance node security.
 The boot disk space is split into three types of partitions: